 The best way to snorkel without knowing how to swim is to get lessons on how to swim first.
 Learning how to swim first will give you that all important confidence in the water when you first start snorkelling, which means you will enjoy it more.

 Get lessons to swim before you go snorkeling

-You may even be able to find someone local to you who has a private swimming pool, where they provide private swimming lessons too.
+You may even be able to find someone local to you who has a private swimming pool who might be happy to allow you private swimming lessons.